d-german/code-quality-design/Quiz/Single-Responsibility-Principle-SRP.md

 *   [ ] SRP primarily relates to optimizing code performance.
 *   [ ] SRP means grouping code based on functional similarity alone.

+**Question 6:**
+According to the article, how can a Facade pattern adhere to SRP despite having methods that appear to serve multiple actors?

+*   [ ] It cannot—Facade patterns inherently violate SRP.
+*   [ ] By making all methods static to remove state.
+*   [x] Its single responsibility is coordination—delegating to specialized classes rather than implementing complex logic itself.
+*   [ ] By limiting the number of methods to fewer than five.

 ## Free Response Questions

 **Short Answer Question 1:**